damus-io/damus/README.md

     (Sats or Satoshis are the smallest denomination of bitcoin)

 **Alby (browser extension)**
-- Get the [Alby](https://getalby.com/) browser extension and create your Alby address [yourname]@getalby.com
+- Get the [Alby](https://getalby.com/) browser extension and create your Alby address [yourname]@getalby.com or connect your existing Lightning wallet
-- Convert your Damus secret key from nsec to hex at https://damus.io/key then go to Settings in Alby and under the Nostr section at the bottom of the page add your private hex key
+- Convert your Damus secret key from nsec to hex at https://damus.io/key then go to Settings in Alby and under the Nostr section at the bottom of the page add your private hex key.
+You can also generate new address in the extension
 - Click the Alby extension > click Receive > enter the amount of Sats > click Get Invoice > click Copy > then paste into Damus
 - Note: On Damus Web it will appear as a string of characters but on Damus iOS it will appear as a clickable image